What are tariffs?

 Conversely, it can be helpful to Canadian strawberry growers if there is an increased demand for their strawberries, which could lead to expansion.

-What happens if the U.S. imposes tariffs on Canada?
+What has happened since the U.S. has applied tariffs on Canada?

 How can I prepare for tariffs?